VenLL/tswd-portfolio-Ven/visualizing-government-debt.md

 ### 3. Animated Bar Chart:

-I wanted to have a chart that was different to the regular, ordinary bar chart or line chart, yet not be so flashy as to take away the focus from the data.
+I wanted to have a chart that was different to the regular, ordinary bar chart or line chart, yet not too flashy as to take away the focus from the data.

 I was happy to find the animated bar chart template on _Flourish_.
 It not only made the bar chart fun to look at, but did a great job at leading its audience through the data throughout the respective years.
 It is amazing how one is able to see the yearly ranking of ten countries with the most debt and their respective ratios in a short period of time, thanks to the animation.